evervault/evervault-java/README.md

 To disable this behaviour, set `intercept` to `false` in the initialization options.
 For the most common Java HTTP Clients, here is how intercept can be set up:

+*Note: We currently only support CONNECT-over-TLS in order to avoid transmitting credentials in plaintext.
+The Apache Http Client does support this.
+The core Java Http Clients do NOT currently support this.*
 ### Evervault CA
 To allow outbound interception with Relay the Evervault Root Ca certificate must be added to the JVM keystore.
 ```